Is a Green Century Funds Roth or Traditional IRA Right For You?

 you may also want to refer to Green Century’s IRA Disclosure Statement for more information.

-Whether you’re a mature investor transferring an existing IRA, a millennial investor looking for a more sustainable investment strategy, or a Gen Z worker looking for your first retirement-savings account, Green Century offers you a way to align your investments with your values.
+Whether you’re a mature investor transferring an existing IRA, a millennial investor looking for a more sustainable investment strategy, or a Gen Z worker looking for your first retirement-savings account, Green Century Funds offers you an IRA account that aligns your investments with your values.

 *Prior to transferring or rolling over your account, consider your other options.
 You may be able to leave money in your current plan, withdraw cash or rollover the assets to a new employer’s plan if one is available and rollovers are permitted.
 Compare the differences in investment options, services, fees and expenses, withdrawal options, required minimum distributions, other plan features, and tax treatment.
 You should consult your own legal and tax professionals regarding your situation.